HITECHCRIME/HC_SG128_Roped/README.md

 blame IT ON BLOSSOMS
 SOME OF THEM LIKE ARSON
-FUCKING BEING NICER BROKE ALL / fuckin' then larcens / (ashed all)
+FUCKING BEING NICER REIGNED ALL / fuckin' then larcens / (ashed all) broke all

 suppliers are all gone
 GOAL GANG, GO GET IT ON
 x x x x x TEAR THIS PLACE UP

-GOT IT ALL roghten (RIGHT THEN)
+GOT IT ALL RIGHT THEN (roghten)
-TOTALLY WOULD HAVE GOTTEN (the fuck out of) facts (brother) BUT I'D RATHER SAY NO
+TOTALLY WOULD HAVE GOTTEN (ODD THE FACT FLIGHT OUT OF FACTS) (the fuck out of) facts (brother) BUT I'D RATHER SAY NO

 STICK IT IN THE POCKET FOR SURVIVAL